Masorr/rock-paper-scissors-lizard-spock/README.md

 - Allow the player to choose a username.
 Give the player the ability to choose their username (player name) name and not only a customized colour.
   - **Reasons**: Lack of time.

+- Computer Personalities.
   - Give different coloured computers personalities or even difficulties (not completely random but based also on player's actual choice).
 Personalities will be displayed by a text above the computer's image commenting on the player on for example: winning or loosing.
     - Example: Grey Computer might be snarky and say "Maybe I have an algorithm that makes me win over you?" and "Not weird that the computer wins at a computer game."
     - Yellow might be kind and say "I hoped you would win!
 Congrats!" and "Well played (username)!"
     - Red might be a sore loser and say "It's all about luck anyway!" and "I demand a rematch!"
   - Make the computer do a 'smiley' based on its personality when it wins and looses after each round and at the end of the game, to give more humour and liveliness to the game.
     - Example: Yellow might do happy smiley when the player wins and a sad smiley (or neutral smiley) when it wins over the player (since it has a 'kind' personality).
     - Red might do a sad smiley when the player wins and a happy smiley when it wins over the player.
   - Each computer personality might have a different delay on its choices.
 To further increase their 'personalities' by giving the impression that some are 'fast thinkers' and others are slower.
   - **Reasons**: Lack of time.

 - Make icon shake (or some form of animation) in the game buttons upon being clicked.